-Nairobi, 19 April 2013 - After weeks of flooding, the people of Tana Delta Region are still in urgent need of food, shelter, access to clean drinking water and medical services, says the international medical humanitarian organisation Médecins Sans Frontières (MSF).
+Nairobi, 19 April 2013 —After weeks of flooding, the people of Tana Delta Region are still in urgent need of food, shelter, access to clean drinking water and medical services, says the international medical humanitarian organization Médecins Sans Frontières (MSF).
 MSF is calling for more concerted efforts to provide food and other basic items to the hundreds of people displaced by the floods in Tana Delta region.

 MSF has been working in the area since the onset of the floods providing medical care and non-medical supplies to the displaced.
 As many people were unable to bring any supplies with them when they moved to higher ground, we have distributed kits of non-food items including mosquito nets and plastic sheeting for shelter to over 900 families in the IDP camps, where we are present.
 However, there is an urgent need for food supplies as many people have seen their crops destroyed and their livestock drown.